Homework 3 Solutions

 Q1: Num Eights

 Important: Use recursion; the tests will fail if you use any assignment statements or loops.
-(You can, however, use function definitions if you'd like.)
+(You can define new functions, but don't put assignment statements there either.)

 def num_eights(n):